 14Do you offer a cost and obligation free initial meeting?

 We no longer offer a cost free initial meeting as the reality is the cost of this meeting was being carried by clients that engaged our services.
-To be fair we now charge a fee of $300/$400 + GST ($300 online or $400 face-to-face) for the initial meeting.
+To be fair we now charge a fee of $330/$440 + GST ($330 online or $440 face-to-face) for the initial Financial Health Check meeting.
 It is important you are comfortable to discuss reasonably intimate matters with your financial planner so it is important you are comfortable with them as a person.
 The initial meeting is used for each party to get to know the other better, but the meeting is much more than a simple "get to know you" meeting.
 Over time it has developed into a really valuable meeting for clients.
 While we are not in a position to provide specific recommendations at the initial meeting, as more detailed consideration of your position will be required for this, we are able to provide you a picture of your current position and the path you are on using modelling software.
 Strategic options are introduced for further consideration.
 We will also look to help you achieve greater clarity as to why you are seeking help and what you are looking to achieve from the planning process.
 This is important if the planning process is to progress.
-We are so confident you will find the initial meeting great value for money that if you are not satisfied we will refund 50% of the fee and donate the remaining amount to one of our supported charities via B1G1 (we will forward you a copy of the receipt).
+We are confident you will find the initial meeting great value for money and if you are not satisfied we will refund 50% of the fee and donate the remaining amount to one of our supported charities via B1G1 (we will forward you a copy of the receipt).

 15How much do your advice services cost?